WebMonitor.fyi logoWebMonitor.fyi

 Review monitoring across Amazon, Yelp, Google, and more

-Review monitoring tracks new customer reviews across the platforms where your business appears — Amazon, Yelp, Google, Trustpilot, App Store, Play Store, G2, Capterra, Glassdoor.
-WebMonitor.fyi alerts you on each new review the moment it posts so the customer-success team can respond inside the platform's response window.
-Used by e-commerce brands, restaurants and local businesses, SaaS companies, and app developers.
+Review monitoring tracks new customer reviews across the platforms where your business appears — Amazon, Yelp, Google, Trustpilot, App Store, Play Store, G2, Capterra.
+WebMonitor.fyi alerts you on new reviews within your check interval so the customer-success team can respond inside the platform's response window.
+Built for e-commerce brands, restaurants and local businesses, SaaS companies, and app developers.

 What it does